 Michael McMahon, ENV SP

-Whether providing forecast guidance for construction services, performing a risk analysis for wildfire for a power client, or developing a new schema to assist USACE with more efficient management of water supply and flood control, our atmospheric science group provides mission-critical information and assistance to all business groups and sectors within the company on a daily basis.
+Whether providing forecast guidance for construction services, performing a risk analysis for wildfire for a power client, or developing a new schema to assist U.S. Army Corps of Engineers with more efficient management of water supply and flood control, our atmospheric science group provides mission-critical information and assistance to all business groups and sectors within the company on a daily basis.

 In addition to his role as practice leader for atmospheric sciences, Mike serves as the climate change and resiliency lead, which has become a consideration on many of our projects.